miklevin/MikeLev.in/_posts/2024-12-31-fasthtml-htmx-unix-pipes.md

 So, you are correct: it’s not placed in the exact top-to-bottom order that purely follows the pipeline’s story flow.
 Instead, it’s grouped with the other “supporting” code.
 That is the reason we “broke it out, clearly labeled it, and moved it to the bottom” within the class.

+---

+Alright, so it's already noon, and 2024 is almost over.
+2025 is just about upon us and I want to push this whole system a wee bit further, right to the Lego-like building blocks of the HTMX Unix pipe-like construction factory.
+I need to slam out new workflows!